Wendy-Nam/RenPy-LayoutTool/README.md

 ![Version: Beta](https://img.shields.io/badge/Version-Beta-blue) ![License: MIT](https://img.shields.io/badge/License-MIT-green)

+> Instantly Preview and Place Images in Ren'Py
+- Load new images directly into your current scene as overlays, making it easy to visualize and adjust their positions without leaving the game.
+- Note: This tool is for previewing purposes only.
+It doesn't add images directly to the code but helps you assess the placement and suitability of multiple assets before finalizing your scene.

 ## Overview

 The Ren'Py Layout Tool helps developers position images and UI elements on the screen by dragging them.
 This project is currently in **beta**, so there may be changes or updates based on user feedback.

 ### ✨ Features
 - **Draggable, trackable coordinates**: Easily drag and drop images while tracking their coordinates in real-time.